alshedivat/al-folio/FAQ.md

 ### My code runs fine locally, but when I create a commit and submit it, it fails with `prettier code formatter workflow run failed for master branch`.
 How do I fix that?

 We implemented support for [Prettier code formatting](https://prettier.io/) in [#2048](https://github.com/alshedivat/al-folio/pull/2048).
-It basically ensures that your code is well formatted.
-If you want to ensure your code is compliant with `Prettier` you can install it in your computer [integrated with an editor](https://prettier.io/docs/en/editors), [install it and run manually](https://prettier.io/docs/en/install), or you can disable it for your repo.
+It basically ensures that your code is [well formatted](https://prettier.io/docs/en/).
+If you want to ensure your code is compliant with `Prettier`, you have a few options:
+- if you are running locally with `Docker` and using [development containers](https://github.com/alshedivat/al-folio/blob/master/INSTALL.md#local-setup-with-development-containers), `Prettier` is already included
+- if you don't use `Docker`, it is simple to integrate it with your preferred IDE using an [extension](https://prettier.io/docs/en/editors)
+- if you want to run it manually, you can follow the first 2 steps in [this tutorial](https://george-gca.github.io/blog/2023/slidev_for_non_web_devs/) (`Installing node version manager (nvm)` and `Installing Node (latest version)`), then, install it using `npm install prettier`  inside the project directory, or install it globally on your computer using `npm install -g prettier`.
+To run `Prettier` on your current directory use `npx prettier . --write`.

+You can also disable it for your repo.
 For this, just delete the file [.github/workflows/prettier.yml](https://github.com/alshedivat/al-folio/blob/master/.github/workflows/prettier.yml).

 ---